 - 1. An undergraduate cumulative average of at least 3.0 and a major cumulative average of at lease 3.25.
-The cumulative average of prior graduate study is expected to be at least 3.5.Complete transcripts of prior undergraduate and graduate work must be submitted - 2.
-Submission of three letters of reference from individuals able to assess the applicant's academic potential - A match between the candidate's statement of objectives and 3 interests and the department's capacity and available mentors. - 4.
-A score of at least 600 on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 5.
+The cumulative average of prior graduate study is expected to be at least 3.5.
+Complete transcripts of prior undergraduate and graduate work must be submitted. - 2.
+Submission of three letters of reference from individuals able to assess the applicant's academic potential. - 3.
+A match between the candidate's statement of objectives and interests and the department's capacity and available mentors. - 4.
+A score of at least 600 on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English - 5.
 All applicants must submit GRE scores.
-A minimum GRE score (math plus verbal) of 1050 is expected of Ph.D. applicants - 6.
-Applicants to the Ph.D.
-Program are required to possess a master's degree from an accredited institution. - 7.
-All candidates are encouraged to have a personal interview.
-However, those seeking admission to the MA in Counseling in Higher Education are required to have an interview.
+A minimum GRE score (math plus verbal) of 1050 is expected of Ph.D. applicants.